entur/design-system/packages/icons/README.md

 If you're changing an existing icon, just update the existing SVG file with the new source code.

-Once you're done, run `yarn build` to generate the new components, and commit them to Git.
+Once you're done, run `yarn build` to generate the new components.
 This process will take ~10-60 seconds, depending on your computer and cache status.